stackabletech/superset-operator/README.md

 # superset-operator

-Operator for Apache Superset for Stackable Data Platform
+Operator for Apache Superset for the Stackable Data Platform